mundyreimer/mundyreimer.github.io/_posts/2020-04-18-thermodynamics-agency-livingsystems.md

 <br/>

  This phenomenon comes from the *statistical* argument that we are more likely to see stuff all spread out rather than all clumped together...similar to how it's more difficult to take a picture of a group of friends all jumping in the air at once, than it is to take a picture of them all at various heights.
 There are just many more different combinations or arrangements of people that consists of them jumping at various heights and only one combination in which they are all jumping in the air at once.
-As such, it is statistically more likely at any arbitrary snapshot in time to see them all jumping in the air at once.  *Order and structure arises spontaneously in the presence of diffusion!*  And why?
-Because it speeds up the spread of the quantity that is clumped (like thermal energy), or in other words, it is more likely for it to occur than for it not to occur.
+As such, it is statistically more likely at any arbitrary snapshot in time to see them all jumping in the air at once.

 <br/>